Blackheath Counselling Service

 A low cost affordable service is provided for those unable to pay our normal fees.
-We offer 60 minute sessions - the full therapeutic hour.

 The first session is for you to assess how you feel about the counselling process.
 You are not obliged to commit yourself to any session other than the one you have booked.

 As experienced counsellors/psychotherapists we work with: one-to-one, with all sectors of the community - we also offer one-to-one supervision.

 Some of the areas of therapy we work with: